ray-project/ray/doc/source/serve/performance.md

 :::{note}
-While this section offers some tips and tricks to improve the performance of your Serve deployment, the {ref}`architecture doc <serve-architecture>` is helpful to gain a deeper understanding of these contexts and parameters.
+While this section offers some tips and tricks to improve the performance of your Serve deployment, the [architecture doc](serve-architecture) is helpful to gain a deeper understanding of these contexts and parameters.
 :::

 ```{contents}